LGBTQ rights in the Middle East: Majal

 Majal is an NGO in West Asia and North Africa (MENA) that was established in Bahrain in 2006, and it focuses on "amplifying underrepresented voices".
 Majal "translates to opportunity or to give away" in Arabic.
-The organization centers the rights of different marginalized groups throughout West Asia and North Africa, including the LGBT community.
+The organization centers the rights of different marginalized groups throughout West Asia and North Africa, including the LGBTQ community.
 Majal provides various platforms that focus on distributing information, resources and having community led discussion to highlight the experiences of marginalized groups.
-Ahwaa is a platform on Majal that provides LGBT people in West Asia a digital space to have discussions through game mechanics.
+Ahwaa is a platform on Majal that provides LGBTQ people in West Asia a digital space to have discussions through game mechanics.
 The space uses avatars that protect users from disclosing their identities in an effort to reduce discrimination and persecution and to promote conversations regarding gender identity and sexual orientation.
 When users exhibit positive contributions and are supported by their peers, they gain more access to the platform.
 This system protects users from individuals that are using the platform to cause harm to others.

 Laws

-This section is by no means exhaustive, and does not cover every particular law pertaining to LGBT rights.
+This section is by no means exhaustive, and does not cover every particular law pertaining to LGBTQ rights.
 This is partly due to the non-existence of these laws in some West Asian and North African countries, and also due to the laws being available in Arabic.